heintayzar-hm/quiz-for-you/README.md

 ## 🤝 Contributing <a name="contributing"></a>

 Contributions, issues, and feature requests are welcome!
+You have to fork and send a PR first.
+Make sure to pass all the liners.

 Feel free to check the [issues page](../../issues/).